 A low click-through rate but high engagement could mean that the video has a small yet specific audience that is enamored by the content.

 How to find Engagement in YouTube Studio:

 Analytics > Reach > Impressions click-through rate

 8. Card Clicks

 Cards are slide-in panels that encourage people to take a desired action during a video like watch another video, subscribe to a channel, or click through to a different website.
 Each of your cards’ click-through rate tells you which action your viewers prefer to take while watching your videos.
 This can help you place the most engaging card in each of your videos, potentially boosting your watch time, subscriber growth, or website traffic.

-Analyzing card click-through rates can also help you uncover the optimal timing, placement, and duration of your cards in future videos.
-You can find your cards’ click-through rates in the Cards Report.
+Analyzing card clicks can also help you uncover the optimal timing, placement, and duration of your cards in future videos.

 Playlists are a great way to organize your videos in a digestible way.
 It helps your viewers easily consume videos about their favorite topics and prompts them to keep watching, which racks up watch time for your channel.